$H_0$ Without the Sound Horizon (or Supernovae): A 2% Measurement in DESI DR1

 Importantly, the BAO observables by themselves constrain only the parameter $\Om$ and the combination $H_0 \rd$.
 In order to measure $H_0$ alone, the BAO standard ruler must first be ``calibrated'' so that the absolute size of $\rd$ is known.
 Referring back to Equation \ref{eq:rs}, this can be done, for example, by enforcing a prior on $\ob$ from BBN.
 In the absence of this calibration, constraints from BAO provide no information on $H_0$ (as it is totally degenerate with $\rd$), but still however provide information on $\Om$, making this an appealing addition to further break the $\Om - H_0$ degeneracy in our sound horizon-marginalized measurement.

-While we include an $\ob$ prior in this work, which would normally calibrate the sound horizon standard ruler and thus constrain $H_0$ via the absolute sound horizon scale, we account for this using the same rescaling parameter $\qbao$ described in the previous section. \cwrminor{That is, when calculating theoretical values of the BAO dilation parameters (Equations \ref{bao_dilation1} - \ref{bao_dilation3}), we substitute $\rd \to \rd / \qbao$.} In \figref{uncal_bao} we demonstrate this explicitly.
+While we include an $\ob$ prior in this work, which would normally calibrate the sound horizon standard ruler and thus constrain $H_0$ via the absolute sound horizon scale, we account for this using the same rescaling parameter $\qbao$ described in the previous section. \cwrminor{That is, when calculating theoretical values of the BAO dilation parameters (Equations \ref{bao_dilation1} - \ref{bao_dilation3}), we substitute $\rd \to \rd / \qbao$} in the model under investigation (but not the fiducial cosmology).
+In \figref{uncal_bao} we demonstrate this explicitly.
 We show constraints from DESI DR1 BAO+BBN using our modified pipeline, both for fixed $\qbao = 1$ (green) and varied $\qbao$ (orange).
 As expected, the green contours (with $\qbao$ fixed to 1) closely match the official DESI DR1 BAO+BBN constraints \cite{DESI2024.VI.KP7A}.
 However, when $\qbao$ is allowed to vary, $H_0$ becomes unconstrained even though we have included a prior on $\ob$.